saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 ### The goal of incident response:

 - [ ] The goal of the incident response process is to mitigate customer and/or business impact and restore service to its previous condition.
 We should favor mitigating the impact over understanding the underlying cause.
-- [ ] Example: An Incident Manager may decide to initiate a rollback to a known good version, even if the underlying cause of the problem is unknown.
+- [ ] Example: The Engineer On-Call may decide to initiate a rollback to a known good version, even if the underlying cause of the problem is unknown.

 ### There are some basic principles of incident response you should be aware of: